Prince William & Kate Middleton’s Plane Hits Scary Lightning Storm During Pakistan Tour

 Also during their tour, the couple visited the Islamabad Model College for Girls and championed the importance of quality education, highlighting how girls benefit from pursuing higher education and professional careers.

-They also met the Prime Minister and President of Pakistan as well as visiting the Pakistan National Monument where the couple, who are poised to become the King and Queen of England one day, celebrated the very best of Pakistani music and culture.
+They also met the Prime Minister and President of Pakistan and visited the Pakistan National Monument.
+There, the couple, who are poised to become the King and Queen of England one day, celebrated the very best of Pakistani music and culture.

 View this post on Instagram